RankMerging: A supervised learning-to-rank framework to predict links in large social network: RankMerging framework

-Our practical problem can be related to this lemma considering that $ q(i) = \frac{\#tp \ \in \ \mathcal{W}_i}{g} = \frac{\chi_i}{g}$.
-But it is important to notice that $\chi_i$ may not be decreasing functions during a real-life aggregation experiment.
-We therefore examine how close we are to the hypotheses of the lemma by examining if $ \forall i$, $ \chi_i $ are decreasing functions.
-Note that having decreasing functions $\chi_i$ means that our classifying features are chosen so that highest ranked pairs have an increased probability of being true positive predictions -- which is expected from a \textit{good} classifier.
+Let us recall that the aggregation process aims at finding the maximum value of a function $ \mathcal{S}_\theta (\hat{\Phi})$, which is the sum of the labels of the output rankings of the learning phase.
+The labels are either 1 (if the link exists) or 0 (if it does not) -- see Sec.~\ref{sec:opti_task}.
+In this section, we explain why the design that we have chosen for the algorithm should be efficient to achieve this task, and what is the influence of parameter $g$ in the process.

+During the learning phase of the algorithm, we select elements of the input rankings according to these rankings order.
+This choice is efficient provided that input rankers are made so that highest ranked pairs have a higher probability of being true positive predictions -- which is expected from a \textit{good} classifier.
+Moreover, we choose a ranking depending on a quality evaluator, that is $ \chi_i / g$.
+Considering that $ \chi_i $ is the number of elements with label 1 in the sliding window of ranking $ r_{i,L} $, $ \chi_i / g$ can be understood as the probability that a random element in the window is a true positive.

+To investigate how efficient the aggregation process on the learning graph should be, we measure if the quality evaluator is indeed decreasing throughout the process.
+We show on Figure~\ref{fig:check} a typical example of the evolution of $\chi_i / g$ for a given ranker (\textit{Common Neighbors}) in a given experiment (on the PSP dataset, see~\ref{subsec:psp-dataset}) and different $g$ values.

-As shown on the example of Figure~\ref{fig:check}, the decreasing condition is nearly fulfilled during the process if $g$ is large enough\footnote{This example has been extracted from the experiments on the PSP dataset (see later).}.
-However, it does not mean that the best solution for the merging problem is to take $g$ as large as possible, as the larger $g$ gets, the lesser $ \chi_i $ is an accurate estimation of the probability that the next pair selected is a true positive prediction.
-We therefore have to manage a trade-off by tuning parameter $g$ in order to obtain the best possible performance of \textit{RankMerging}.
+We can observe that the decreasing condition is nearly fulfilled during the process if $g$ is large enough.
+However, it does not mean that the best solution for the merging problem is to take $g$ as large as possible, as the larger $g$ gets, the lesser $ \chi_i / g$ is an accurate estimation of the probability that the next pair selected is an element with label 1.
+Therefore, we have to manage a trade-off by tuning parameter $g$ in order to obtain the best possible performance of \textit{RankMerging}. }